sdu-cfei/modest-py/README.rst

 Test your installation
 ----------------------

-The unit tests will work only if you cloned the project from GitHub.
+The unit tests will work only if you installed modestpy with conda or cloned the project from GitHub.
 To run tests:

 .. code:: python